RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Connections.md

 |database|Database/schema name|
 |user|User name|
 |password|User password|
-You can specify just the URL or set host/port/etc setting.
+You can specify just the URL or the host/port/etc setting.
-User name/password are options.
+User name/password are optional.

 #### Sample CSV
 ```